-Four respondents have close family (described on the survey form as parents, siblings or children) in the parish and four currently live in the parish.
-Just one of the respondents was born in the parish.
+Six of the eight respondents currently live in the parish, six currently work in the parish, and five have close family (described on the survey form as parents, siblings or children) in the parish.
+Six of the respondents were born in the parish.